DocsUser GuidesNetwork Selector

 • model_selector: Calls an external model selector to get a sorted list of options based on scores.
 It then calls other runtimes in sequence based on the model selector’s score.

 • no_logging_router: Routes requests without logging.
-It uses a switch key to determine the network configuration and calls an external service based on this configuration.
+It uses a switch key in a data lookup to determine the network configuration and calls an external service based on this configuration.

 • lookup_passthrough: Looks up a value with result pass-through.
-It uses a switch key to determine the network configuration and calls an external service based on this configuration.
-It also checks for network validity and applies default values if necessary.
+It uses a switch key in a data lookup to determine the network configuration and calls an external service based on this configuration.

 • default: The default routing mechanism.
-It uses a switch key to determine the network configuration and calls an external service based on this configuration.
+It uses a switch key in a data lookup to determine the network configuration and calls an external service based on this configuration.

 Network Configuration